Skip to content

 Flåm Travel Guide

 Flåm, a picturesque mountain village, is famous for its beauty and scenery, even by Norwegian standards.
-This Norwegian village became so popular particularly because of Norway in a Nutshell Tour, which links Gudvangen to Flåm and Flåm to Myrdal (read in our travel guide below).
-In this Flåm travel guide, you will learn about the top things to do in Flåm, how to get to Flåm, and where to stay.
+This village became so popular in big part thanks to Norway in a Nutshell Tour, which links Gudvangen to Flåm and Flåm to Myrdal (read in our travel guide below).
+In this Flåm travel guide, you will learn about how to get to this village and the top things to do in Flåm.

 How to Get To Flåm